 From the beginning, the time allotted for sharing of personal stories has been a centerpiece of the gathering.
-Participants are encouraged to ask for what they need and want, including requests for personal standing ovations as part of the empowering process.
-Workshops are suggested and led by participants, further demonstrating our belief that our personal and collective wisdom helps us grow and learn through discussing our similarities as well as our differences.
+Participants were encouraged to ask for what they need and want, including requests for personal standing ovations as part of the empowering process.
+Workshops were suggested and led by participants, further demonstrating our belief that our personal and collective wisdom would help us grow and learn through discussing our similarities as well as our differences.

 Crones Counsel, Inc.

 In 1995, it became evident that it was finally time to incorporate as a nonprofit organization.
 The impetus was to ensure continuity and long-range planning as well as an adequate financial base.
 Prior to this time, planning committees had had to come up with their own money to carry organizational costs until sufficient income from registrations was available.